berkeley-stat243/stat243-fall-2023/publish.md

 Notes:

+2023-09-07: GHA can fail with messages about `nbformat`.
+Can often fix by re-rendering the problematic qmd.
+I think this is happening when commits are made to a qmd without rendering that updates the freeze files.

 2023-08-29: when using `knitr` engine with `unit3-bash.qmd` (so that one can work with bash chunks), some GHA runs are complaining about missing `rmarkdown`.
 But then it sometimes works.
 Trying to install `rmarkdown` leads to a permission issue in the system directory that the R package is being installed into.
 If try to use `jupyter` engine with bash chunks, you probably need a Jupyter bash kernel, but I am still investigating.